What is a Lipoma?

-- Can be combined with liposuction of other parts with lipoma removal.
+- This procedure can also be combined with liposuction of other body parts

 Lipoma Removal Cost

 The lipoma removal cost in India depends on the size number and location of lipoma.
 During your personalized consultation, the estimated total cost of your procedure will be given.

 What is Lipoma?